praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 ## Introduction

-This post is about some of the insights I uncovered when sifting through my patents and inventions through the public databases online.
+This post was seeding with some of the insights I uncovered when sifting through my patents and inventions through the public databases online.
 Sharing with a hope that you can use the findings/process/tools to find insights and impact of your's/other's inventions and intellectual work.
 Let's start with a brief overview of the patent publication process and a summary/refresher of what different patent numbers, patent citations, patent family, etc mean.

+### Summary of the post as flash cards

+If you want a quick summary in a flash-card-style primer, here's a summary in the PDF:
+<object data="/static/assets/data/patents/publications-patents-tools-resources.pdf" width="100%" height="400" type="application/pdf"></object>
+Read more below for some more details.

 ## Types of Patents and Patent Applications